Ecological Gardening - What We Are Doing

 7) A vertical 'layer' of vines and climbers.

 Step 4: We have covered the soil everywhere with either plants or 4-6" of mulch.
 In the first few years, we will have to bring mulch in, but eventually we hope to be growing all our own.
-We keep a few piles in unobtrusive areas ready to apply so no ground will be left bare.
+We have two compost bins, which are used to corral prunings until we get the chance to spread them so no ground will be left bare.
+Also we have a semi-regular source of dead leaves for mulch from another private garden that would otherwise be hauled away as trash.

 Step 8: Birds will bring manure.
-We have been composting kitchen scraps anaerobically because our neighbors were excessively worried about rats, but we would like to start a worm bin on the back patio for this purpose.
+We have been composting kitchen scraps in a continuous flow worm bin, yielding worm castings while cutting down on trash and use of the kitchen garbage disposal.
 Birds and beneficial insects and the diversity of planting should take care of pest problems.
-Since we began applying steps 1 and 6, we have had very few pest problems, and never had to spray even 'natural' remedies.
+Since we began applying steps 1 and 6, we have had very few pest problems, and never have to spray even 'natural' remedies.
 Timing also plays a part - plant annual vegetables as early as you can and get them harvested before their particular pests become a problem.
 After eating brassica greens fresh from the garden for a few months, we are not so upset to let them give way to something else when aphids begin to multiply.

 We will be reporting here on the progress and success of this system in our garden, but of course, results will take a while to happen, so please be patient!

-Home ** What's New? ** How It All Started * Garden Update October 2004 ** New!
-Garden Diary 2008-9 ** Rose and Perennial Court * Rose Update Feb 2003 ** New!
-Front Garden Update 2008-9 ** Behind the Wall * Herb Circle * Tropical Edibles Area * Potager * Potager 2004-5 ** New!
-Potager Plan 2008-9 ** New!
-Edibles 2008-9 ** New!
-Crop Chart 2008-9 ** Warm Season Planting 2005 * Succulent Beds * Wild Edibles * Caterpillars to Butterflies * Building Healthy Soil * Ecological Gardening * Index of Plants and Techniques Featured * Annual Vegetable Chart * Long Lasting Markers: Jewelry for Your Plants * Build a Gardening Notebook
+Home ** What's New? ** How It All Started * Garden Update October 2004 * Garden Diary 2008 * Garden Diary 2009 * Garden Diary 2010 * Garden Diary 2011 ** New!
+Garden Diary 2012 ** Rose and Perennial Court * Rose Update Feb 2003 * Front Garden Update 2008-9 * Behind the Wall * Herb Circle * Tropical Edibles Area ** New!
+Growing Dinner: Visit to a Homegarden ** Potager * Potager 2004-5 * Potager Plan 2008-9 * Edibles 2008-9 * Crop Chart 2008-9 * Edibles Planting Schedule * Warm Season Planting 2005 * Succulent Beds * Wild Edibles * Caterpillars to Butterflies * Building Healthy Soil * Ecological Gardening * Index of Plants and Techniques Featured * Annual Vegetable Chart * Long Lasting Markers: Jewelry for Your Plants * Build a Gardening Notebook